TerminalsandCoffee/terraform-beginner-bootcamp-2023/README.md

 aws sts get-caller-identity
 ```

-If it is successful you should see a json payload return that looks like this:
+If it is successful you should see a JSON payload return that looks like this:

 ```json
 {